DevZillion/Docs/nfc/skylanders/writing-tags/android/index.md

 # » Writing Skylander Tags Using Android Phones [WIP]
+## » Before Starting
+Check if your phone isn't listed on the [Incompatible Devices List](https://github.com/ikarus23/MifareClassicTool/blob/master/INCOMPATIBLE_DEVICES.md).
+###
+If it isn't listed you can continue but if you want to be 100% sure your device will work check the [Compatible Devices List](https://github.com/ikarus23/MifareClassicTool/blob/master/COMPATIBLE_DEVICES.md).
 ## » Required Tags
 ```c
 Required:           |  Bonus: (Extra things)   |  Definectly Don't buy this: